Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 Your goal is to consider what is an education is anyway and read about unschooling, deschooling, and learning.

-But those things I want you to tuck into the back of your head for your kids entire childhood.
-Because you won’t get firm on your notions straightaway.
+But I want you to tuck those things in the back of your head for your kid’s childhood.
+Because you won’t get clear on your ideas about homeschool straightaway.
 Just consider them as you enjoy your kindergarten year with your kiddo.

 So how to do kindergarten in your homeschool?

 Kindergarten is a rite of passage, right?

 I put my first six-year-old daughter on the bus at the end of the block, then I went directly home to load my other two girls into the minivan and followed that yellow bus to the school that I had registered her in.

 My oldest daughter bumped along the gravel road on that green vinyl seat while chatting with a new friend.

 She checked out the first graders behind her and the second graders behind them and behind them, third graders until the bus was bookended with high schoolers.

 My six-year-old daughter looked out that wide window, past the railroad tracks, past the silos, past the silky yellow fields, to the gigantic butter-coloured school in anticipation.